xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/setup-object.md

 #### registerHooks

 Usually simple hook registration.
-Only `RestStubFieldsSupport` use it to register 2 hooks (second hook validates application scope: in theory could be implemented in one hook but guicey implements generic hooks which could be used without junit).
+Only `RestStubFieldsSupport` uses it to register 2 hooks (second hook validates application scope: in theory it could be implemented in one hook, but Guicey implements generic hooks which could be used without JUnit).

 #### initializeField